Maple: Tourism

 Many maples have bright autumn foliage, and many countries have leaf-watching traditions.
 The sugar maple (Acer saccharum), whose leaves turn brilliant orange, is the primary contributor to fall "foliage season" in north-eastern North America.
 In Japan, the custom of viewing the changing colour of maples in the autumn is called momijigari.
 Nikkō and Kyoto are particularly favoured destinations for this activity.
 In Korea, the same viewing activity is called danpung-nori and the Seoraksan and Naejang-san mountains are among the best-known destinations.
+These are examples of ecosystem services are examples of cultural ecosystem services that hold relational value.